Mughal Dynasty (1526-1857): The Glorious Legacy

 • Chahar Bagh: Four-part garden layout symbolizing paradise.

-• Taj Mahal: Commissioned by Emperor Shah Jahan as a mausoleum for his wife Mumtaz Mahal, the Taj Mahal is a masterpiece.
-Its intricate marble inlay work, calligraphy, and symmetrical design are unparalleled.
+• Taj Mahal: Commissioned by Emperor Shah Jahan as a mausoleum for his wife, Mumtaz Mahal.
+It is a masterpiece, unparalleled in its intricate marble inlay work, calligraphy, and symmetrical design.

 • Red Fort (Lal Qila): Agra’s Red Fort showcases Mughal grandeur.
 Its Diwan-i-Am (Hall of Public Audience) and Diwan-i-Khas (Hall of Private Audience) are architectural marvels.